kangjin97/Portfolio_Analysis_Optimizer/README.md

 2. calculate() - Makes use of algorithm to calculate annual returns and standard deviation (NOTE: this is a static method)

 This is an experimental version and we should use it to consult Dr. Z to gain more insight.

+HOW TO RUN:

+1. Run portfolio1.py on an IDE or from command prompt
+2. Input ticker symbol (I.E. GOOGL) and percentage (I.E. 0.5) of each share in designated columns
+3. Adjust Time Period with Start Date and End Date
+4. Hit Calculate!

+portfolio1.py is not designed to handle any errors!